Decrypting Mirai configuration With radare2 (Part 2)

 Part 3 improves the script created in the previous by adding more features of searching for addresses of encrypted string and creating function signature to search for decryption function instead of using the hard-coded address of the function.

-In the previous two posts we looked at how to emulate a string decryption function call and we created a radare2 macro and python script to use that emulation, we also managed to decrypt some configuration, but not all.
-In this post we will continue to improve the script, we will continue with the problem finding the address of encrypted data in the previous post and use those address to decrypt the configuration.
-There another interesting problem I came across when testing this script on the other variant of Mirai samples, the decryption function was not present at the same address as in the previous binary, all thought the function implementation was the same, well I managed to fix that by creating function signature other cool feature of radare.
+In the previous two posts we looked at how to emulate a string decryption function call, we were able to do this using radare2 macro and python script. we also managed to decrypt some configuration, but not all.
+In this post we will continue to improve that script, and also address the problem of finding the address of encrypted data and use those addresses to decrypt the configuration data.
+There was also another interesting problem I came across when testing this script on the other variant of Mirai samples, the decryption function was not present at the same address as in the previous binary, all thought the function code exactly the same, well I managed to fix that by creating function signature other cool feature of radare.
 We will also explore many other features improve the script and make it more portable such that if the sample is using the same decryption method then our python script should be able to decrypt the configuration.
 Let get right into it.

 #Data Reference Search Method

 If you have paid a close attention to the reversing of the encryption function in the previous post, you would have argued that we took the wrong approach of decrypting the configuration, instead of setting the configuration struct on stack and changing the register values we could have just past the configuration index as argument and the rest would have been taken care by the function emulation.
 I would agree with you, but that would be true if the whole array of structures was already in place at that memory, but that was not the case.
 These array of the data structure is created at run-time.
-Let’s see in radare what is present at that location address 0x08052800 which is the base address of the data structure.
+Let’s look at the disassembly at that location address 0x08052800 which is the base address of the data structure.

 As you can see there are lots of references round this memory location pointed out by DATA XREFS from there is lots of reference from sub.7_1_700(address 0x804d700), let’s see what’s there.